 Envy and hatred are common tendencies of humans.
-By practicing Maitri Bhavana without any restrictions, one is filled with the feelings of goodwill (Maitri).
+By practicing Maitri bhavana without any restrictions, one is replete with the feelings of goodwill (Maitri).
 He will not have any enemies either on earth or in any other world.
 In his presence, even wild animals are tamed.
 If this is the case with animals, then what to speak of humans?

-By practicing this Bhavana, he can attain to a peaceful state of mind.
+By practicing this bhavana, he can attain to a peaceful state of mind.
 By gaining freedom from the feeling of hatred, his mind will always be light and happy and will not look at anyone with hatred.
-With this feeling of goodwill (Maitri), he will not have enemies in any of the three worlds.
+With this feeling of goodwill, he will not have enemies in any of the three worlds.

 How great is the illusion of ignorance that has its grip on the entire world?
 Not knowing that many enlightened worlds exist across this line of ignorance, human beings are getting drowned in illusion.
 Thinking that illusion is everything, they are indulging in worthless actions for the gratification of senses.
 Just like someone being slowly consumed by a mud trap, they are destroying themselves.
-All living beings in all world are following this pattern.
+Living beings in all worlds are following this pattern.

 Mudita means happiness.
-When we learn about someone else's good thoughts, riches, Dharmic actions, success and progress in spiritual path, then experiencing happiness thinking of their good karma and good virtues is called Mudita.
+When we learn about someone's good thoughts, riches, dharmic actions, success and progress in spiritual path, experiencing happiness thinking of their good karma and virtues is called Mudita.
 This is an excellent divine quality.

-With Upeksha Bhavana, one should forget people who are wicked, who ridicule and who cause harm to him.
-By practicing this, the low feelings such as anguish, lamentation, helplessness, disappointment, anger, revengeful spite, will disappear from the heart.
-Heart will be able to remain pure just like sky.
-Upeksha Bhavana is the most difficult to practice.
+With Upeksha bhavana, one should forget people who are wicked, who ridicule and who cause harm to him.
+By practicing this, the lower feelings such as anguish, lamentation, helplessness, disappointment, anger, revengeful spite, will disappear from the heart.
+Heart will be able to remain pure just like the sky.
+Upeksha bhavana is the most difficult to practice.

-Reason for this is that, to be in this Upeksha Bhavana, one has to reduce his ego very much.
+The reason for this being, to remain in this Upeksha bhavana, one has to reduce his ego very much.
 If ego is very strong, then feelings like revenge will boil and make him frantic/mad.
-Through the practice of Upeksha Bhavana - being a witness to dualities, one can cleanse the illness of ego.
+Through the practice of Upeksha bhavana - being a witness to dualities, one can cleanse the illness of ego.

 Practitioner has to attain the strength of having these bhavanas not only in the outer layers of heart but also deep inside one's heart so that even in dreams there should not be any other bhavanas.
 Only then, it can be said that the practitioner has attained supreme perfection in these virtues.

 Man is driven by mind.
 It makes him either a devil or a demigod.
-We can find many verses supporting this idea in ‘Dammapada’.
-Bhagavad Gita also says the same thing.
+We can find many verses supporting this idea in Dhammapada.
+Bhagavad Gita also states the same.
 Mind is the cause of either attachment or liberation.
-Irrespective of external situations, if a man can control his mind, then he will not only be able to be balanced but also be able to respond in a proper manner.
+Regardless of external situations, if a man can control his mind, then he will not only remain balanced but also will respond in a proper manner.
 Only through practice, one can achieve the strength necessary to respond in a proper manner.

 If we understand this, then we will understand the importance of how to respond to external situations.
-By understanding this, we will clearly understand the importance of these four ‘Brahma Viharas’.
+By understanding this, we will clearly understand the importance of the four ‘Brahma Viharas’.

 These four bhavanas are very important, but following them is not very easy.
 For this, we have to meditate upon these bhavanas for at least one hour daily in the morning and evening.
 After that, in every situation we face in our lives, we must observe our responses.
 This is one way to practice.
 For every situation, when we are able to respond only in these four bhavanas and no other bhavanas seem to enter our mind, then we can consider ourselves to be moving forward in this practice.